bonillml/RHIT-ECE-OSMIAnesthesiaPump/README.md

 3. Update the corresponding page setup and page print functions near the bottom of the "RHIT_ECE_OSMIAnesthesiaPump_Summer2025_Arduino_Touch".
   a.
 These page setup and page print functions may relate to a Button_Item's setup and update function.

-#### resolutionCodes
-The resolution codes of a channel act as a place where page setup and page print functions can send return codes and receive error codes.
-Return codes are primarily implemented to pass information to error messages and error codes are primary implemented to print correct error codes.
-Dominant errors include user-inputted parameters attempting to update beyond set boundaries.
-Because the resolution codes fall in a two-element array (resolutionCodes[2]), the first element is dedicated to the error code and the second element is dedicated to the return code or other passed information.

 #### PUMP_STATUS
 The PUMP_STATUS of a channel tracks the state or mode of a pump.
 Depending on the state, the PUMP_STATUS promotes or prevents various actions of the pump channel.
 These various actions are found within the page setup and page print functions mentioned in the Button_Items' setup and update functions.
 The declaration of the enumeration can be found as so: